 Chiropractic Malpractice Case Settles for $940,000

-In the Complaint, Stephen Astran alleges that he began treating with a Connecticut chiropractor on September 16, 2014.
+Our client began treating with a Connecticut chiropractor on September 16, 2014 with reports of back pain and fever.
 The chiropractor ordered lab work, which included an erythrocyte sedimentation rate (ESR).
 The ESR results were elevated.
-According to plaintiffs' experts disclosures, given Mr. Astran's history of back pain with intermittent fevers and the elevated ESR, the chiropractor should have referred Mr. Astran for an emergent MRI of the spine to assess for a spinal infection, before performing chiropractic manipulations.
-The chiropractor treated Mr. Astran with chiropractic manipulations over the course of six visits from September 17, 2014 until September 24, 2014.
+According to our experts, given our client's history of back pain with intermittent fevers and the elevated ESR, the chiropractor should have referred our client for an emergent MRI of the spine to assess for a spinal infection, before performing chiropractic manipulations.
+Instead, the chiropractor treated our client with chiropractic manipulations over the course of six visits from September 17, 2014 until September 24, 2014.

-It is further alleged in the Complaint, that by September 24, 2014, Mr. Astran's last visit to the chiropractor, Mr. Astran reported bilateral leg numbness, with an unsteady gait and he had a sensation of not having his feet underneath him.
-On September 25, 2014, Mr. Astran presented to Waterbury Hospital emergency department reporting mid-abdominal numbness radiating down both legs.
+On September 24, 2014, our client's last visit to the chiropractor, our client reported bilateral leg numbness, with an unsteady gait and he had a sensation of not having his feet underneath him.
+The next day, on September 25, 2014, our client presented to Waterbury Hospital emergency department reporting mid-abdominal numbness radiating down both legs.
 An MRI showed discitis at T6-T7 with an epidural abscess compressing the spinal cord.
-Additionally, according to the Complaint, on September 26, 2014, Mr. Astran underwent thoracic spine surgery, T6-T7 laminectomy, evacuation of anterior spinal abscess and a T4-T9 posterior lateral fusion.
-According to the plaintiff, the surgery was followed by months of inpatient and outpatient rehabilitation therapy; initially Mr. Astran was unable to walk.
-Mr. Astran, who was 50 years old at the time and employed by Sikorsky Aircraft for approximately 27 years, was unable to work for a year and five months following the surgery.
-Today, Mr. Astran is able to walk independently and has returned to his full-time job at Sikorsky.
+On September 26, 2014, our client underwent thoracic spine surgery, T6-T7 laminectomy, evacuation of anterior spinal abscess and a T4-T9 posterior lateral fusion.
+The surgery was followed by months of inpatient and outpatient rehabilitation therapy; initially our client was unable to walk.
+Our client, who was 50 years old at the time and employed by an aircraft manufacturer for approximately 27 years, was unable to work for a year and five months following the surgery.
+Today, our client can walk independently and has returned to his full-time job.

-Mr. Astran and his wife, Suzanne Astran, filed a lawsuit against the Connecticut chiropractic and his practice.
-The chiropractic denied negligence and claimed that Mr. Astran was negligent, and his actions contributed to his alleged injuries or damages he claimed.
+Our client and his spouse filed a lawsuit against the Connecticut chiropractic and his practice.
+The chiropractor denied negligence and claimed that our client was negligent, and that our client's actions contributed to his alleged injuries or damages he claimed.